pwilmart/PXD013277_E-coli_spike-ins_MS2-TMT/README.md

 It is likely we have some boost in the last three channels for many of the human proteins due to some "ghosts of E. coli peptides past".
 How will this manifest itself?
 What sneaks through in the background will probably depend on the m/z and the retention time.
 Not all human proteins in the 45 microgram E. coli spike-in will be boosted.
 Some will and some won't.
 Our normalization methods typically assume most proteins do not change and try to make that non-differentially expressed background more similar between samples.
 These proteome spike-in experiments are not very compatible with that logic because the spike-in can only go in one direction.
 The differences are just how much all of the spike-in proteins are over expressed.

 If we have some bleed through of E. coli peptides and have some human peptides get some partial reporter ion intensity boosts, then the total signal of the human proteins (our background here) for the 45 microgram E. coli spike-in will be larger than it really should have been.
 This will alter the single global scaling factor.
 The human proteins in the 45 microgram E. coli spike-in have some boosted and some not boosted.
 The global normalization factor will end up splitting the difference.
 The boosted proteins will still be larger than they should have been.
 The true background level would not have been estimated correctly and the non-boosted proteins will not be fully brought up to the proper background levels.
-Some of the non=changed human proteins in the 45 microgram E. coli spike-in will end up with lower intensities that they should have been after this split-the-difference scaling.
+Some of the non-changed human proteins in the 45 microgram E. coli spike-in will end up with lower intensities that they should have been after this split-the-difference scaling.

 I think that effect is pretty obvious in the MA plot above.
 All of the blue proteins (reduced expression) should be black and a mirror group of red proteins should also be unchanged (black).
 The more heavily over-expressed (red) proteins are the human proteins that had more E. coli boost.